Physical Education, Ph.D.

 - Human growth and development/human learning

-In addition to completing the Graduate School’s application, individuals applying for admission for the doctoral program in physical education must submit the following information:
+In addition to submitting all documents required for admission to the Graduate School, individuals applying for the doctoral program in physical education will participate in an interview with departmental faculty and must submit the following information:

 - a sample of expository writing to include future goals and specific research interests